-Expats moving to Houston may find this former Western Frontier's urban sprawl overwhelming.
-For starters, it is the fourth largest city in the USA, and the wider metropolitan area has a population of more than 7 million people.
+New arrivals to Houston may find this former Western Frontier's urban sprawl overwhelming at first.
+For starters, it is the fourth-largest city in the US, and the wider metropolitan area has a population of more than 7 million people.
 That said, Houston has much to offer its residents, with a good quality of life, plenty of job opportunities, a warm climate and endless things to see and do.

 Its extensive system of superhighways makes getting around effective but not always so efficient.
 Rush hour traffic is admittedly an issue.
-Expats are likely to need their own car since public transport is slow and doesn't service the Greater Houston area comprehensively.
+New arrivals are likely to need their own car since public transport is slow and doesn't extensively service the Greater Houston area.

-Expats may also have trouble adjusting to the spiking humidity and high temperatures.
-Summer days can especially be sweltering, but there are plenty of places to cool off as air conditioning is available in most places, and the mild winters make up for any weather-related discomfort in June, July and August.
+Some new arrivals may have trouble adjusting to the spiking humidity and high temperatures in Houston.
+Summer days can especially be sweltering.
+Luckily, there are plenty of places to cool off as air conditioning is available almost everywhere, and the mild winters make up for any weather-related discomfort in June, July and August.

 As the city is what you make of it, those who make an effort to adjust and enjoy their new life in Houston will truly be able to make the most of the high standard of living it offers its residents.